 The ME department faculty engage in externally funded research projects/grants from agencies such as the National Science Foundation, Department of Defense, Department of Energy, Office of Naval Research, NASA, Air Force Office of Scientific Research, ASHRAE, MIT Lincoln Labs, State of TN, and industries such as Cummins and Bristol Compressors, among others.
-Sponsored projects facilitate research and scholarship, which consequently help build intellectual capital for the MS and Ph.D. programs through student-involved research activity and the possible creation of knowledge in the process.
-Funds generated from externally sponsored projects and proposals submitted by the ME faculty during the past five years have increased from about \$600k to \$2.7 million as shown below.
+Sponsored projects facilitate research and scholarship, which consequently help build intellectual capital for the MS and Ph.D.

+programs through student-involved research activity and the possible creation of knowledge in the process.
+Funds generated from externally sponsored projects and proposals submitted by the ME faculty during the past five years have been increasing from about \$600k to \$2.7 million and two large federal grants from DoE were awarded during AY 20-21.

 All faculty members engage in regular professional development that enhances their teaching, scholarship, and practice.
 These include, but are not limited to, the participation in workshops, training courses, and conferences, technical paper and proposal reviews, journal and conference publications, conference and symposium organization, and professional society activities.
-More than 18 journal papers and 20 conference proceedings were published by the ME graduate faculty during 2019-2020, translating into an average number of scholarly articles published in journals by the collective ME faculty of approximately 1.7 journal papers per year.
-Several of the published papers were lead-authored or coauthored by MS students.
+More than 20 journal papers and 18 conference proceedings were published by the ME graduate faculty during 2020-2021, several of the published papers were lead-authored or co-authored by MS students.

-Student Outcome 1: Communication in Area of Specialization
+SLO 1: Communication in Area of Specialization

 Graduate students are required to make oral presentations of their thesis.
 Evaluation feedback for these oral presentations is provided to the students, which helps them to improve their technical communication skills.
 Many of the core courses also require oral presentations that are evaluated as part of the course grades.
 Evidence of achievement in technical writing is provided through the accomplishment of written theses that are reviewed and approved by the student's advisory committee.
-The results of the oral and thesis assessment for 2019-20 are shown below.
+The results of the oral and thesis assessment for 2020-21 are shown below.
 It can be seen that all the data presented are above the threshold of 3.0 set by the program.

 Oral Defense and Thesis Assessment Results

+Results on

+a scale of

-Evaluation of Oral Presentation Results on a scale of 1-4
+Evaluation of Oral Presentation 1-4

 Visual Aids 3.66

 Presenter 3.5

 Presentation mechanics 3.33

 Quality of English 3

 Technical Content 3

 Technical Writing 3